redhataccess/cp-elements/README.md

 ## Support

-Though we have tested and verified general usability within these frameworks, PFE makes no guarantees about compatibility within specific sites & applications.
-Please test accordingly.
-For more details, check out the [official status card per component](https://github.com/patternfly/patternfly-elements/issues?q=is%3Aopen+is%3Aissue+label%3A%22status+tracking+only%22) or visit the [status page on the documentation site](https://patternfly.github.io/patternfly-elements/getting-started/component-status/).
+Though we have tested and verified general usability within these frameworks, ```cp-elements``` makes no guarantees about compatibility within specific sites & applications.
+Please test accordingly. ```cp-elements``` is currently supported and maintained by the Customer Portal internal team.

-## Stay informed

-Sign up for the for the [active project participation email list](https://www.redhat.com/mailman/listinfo/patternfly-elements-contribute) and/or the [informed email list](https://www.redhat.com/mailman/listinfo/patternfly-elements-announce).

-You can also participate in discussions on [patternfly.slack.com](https://patternfly.slack.com) in the #patternfly-elements channel.

 ---